 And we could have shorter work weeks.
 More holidays.
 But we don’t.
 Because life satisfaction isn’t something we value.
 It is about corporations and greed and making money and your career.
 And stress and managing stress.
 And pushing through it.
 And being grateful for it.

 Just imagine a parallel universe where society cared about wellbeing.
 Where there was strict product control on what you could put in things.
 Drug studies had to be done with a third uninterested party evaluating them to ensure they didn’t fudge the numbers.
 Where work hours were 30 a week.
 With 4 weeks holidays.
 No matter who you were.
-Where every office had an accessible gym, nap room, place to meditate, day care.
+Where every office had an accessible gym, nap room, place to meditate, daycare.
 Standing desk or bike desks for those who wanted them.
-Government programs teaching mindful meditation, tai chi and basic yoga ages 12 and up.
+Government programs teaching mindful meditation, tai chi, and basic yoga ages 12 and up.
 Where supplements are highly regulated and studied for uses.
 A society that encourages walking and biking to get around.
 (Aside from winter).
+I can only wonder at all the things we could be in a world where well-being is actually considered an important part of daily life.
+And in such a world how would that change the lives of those with chronic illness?
+In so many ways I expect.